LearnOnDemandSystems/docs/tms/tms-administrators/classes/streaming-GoToMeeting.md

 The TMS passes along the classId, studentLastName, studentFirstName, and studentEmail to the receiving site.

-BEST PRACTICE: Once a Customer Virtual Classroom URL is added the Enter Classroom button is available to students from their class enrollment, even before the class starts and after it is over.
+[!KNOWLEDGE] **<sup>1</sup>BEST PRACTICE**: Once a Customer Virtual Classroom URL is added the Enter Classroom button is available to students from their class enrollment, even before the class starts and after it is over.
 Therefore, it is best to use unique URLs for each class to avoid students from a class accidentally accessing another class they are not scheduled to attend.

 # Additional Resources